-Course Credits No. of Hours per week Total No. of Teaching Hours

-4 Credits 4 Hrs 56 Hrs

-Pedagogy:

-Classroom lecture, Case studies, Group discussion, Seminar & field work etc.,

-Course Outcomes:

-On successful completion of the course, the Students will be able to, understand method of costing applicable in different industries, determination of cost by applying different methods of costing, analyse the processes involved in standard costing, familiarize with the Activity Based Costing and its applications
+Course Credits No. of Hours per week Total No. of Teaching Hours 4 Credits 4 Hrs 56 Hrs Pedagogy: Classroom lecture, Case Classroom lecture, Case studies, Group discussion, Seminar & field work etc., Course Outcomes: On successful completion On successful completion of the course, the Students will be able to, understand method of costing applicable in different industries, determination of cost by applying different methods of costing, analyse the processes involved in standard costing, familiarize with the Activity Based Costing and its applications